Student Rights and Responsibilities

 - To perform the work agreed upon when a federal work-study position is accepted.

-- To know and comply with the following University policies, practices, and procedures as they relate to scholarship/financial aid: withdrawal, class attendance, refund/repayment, satisfactory academic progress, debt management, and enrollment status for aid disbursement.
+- To know and comply with the following University policies, practices and procedures related to scholarship/financial aid: withdrawal, class attendance, refund/repayment, satisfactory academic progress, debt management and enrollment status for aid disbursement.

 - To keep addresses and phone numbers current with the Office of the University Registrar.